JavaScript Required

 The fastest window is late spring through early fall.
 Staffing is steadier, the inventory is lighter, and clean applications move faster.
 Most sub sixty day 501c3 501(c)(3) approvals land during this period because the queue is actually moving.

-Seasonality will not rescue weak documents, but it absolutely affects how long it takes the IRS to process a complete 501c3 501(c)(3) application.
+Seasonality won't rescue weak documents, but it absolutely affects how long it takes the IRS to process a complete 501c3 501(c)(3) application.
 The calendar is part of the timeline whether you factor it in or not.

 Common Mistakes That Delay 501c3 501(c)(3) Approval

-If the IRS must send you an information request, add four to eight weeks to your original timeline.
-That is the delay for the IRS to send the letter and the delay for them to review your response once you reply.
+If the IRS sends you an information request, add eight weeks to your original timeline.
+That's the delay for the IRS to send the letter and the delay for them to review your response once you reply.
 If your response triggers more questions, the clock resets again.
-Some applications end up in a three to six month back and forth because the founder never had a clear plan in the first place.
+Some applications end up in a three to six month back and forth because the organization never had a clear plan in the first place.

 Another major delay comes from IRS requiring you to restate or amend your articles after incorporation.
-If you filed sloppy articles, the IRS will not approve your application until your state documents comply with federal standards.
+If you filed sloppy articles, the IRS won't approve your application until your state documents comply with federal standards.
 That means filing amendments, paying fees, and waiting.
-This kind of mistake is common with people using cut rate filing services that promise fast incorporation but forget the IRS even exists.
+This kind of mistake is common with founders using cut rate filing services that promise fast incorporation but forget the IRS even exists.

 The long timeline is not caused by the IRS.
-It is caused by founders who skip steps, avoid details, or try to stitch together documents from random internet templates.
+It's caused by founders who skip steps, avoid details, or try to stitch together documents from random internet sites.

 Fastest Way to Get 501c3 501(c)(3) Approval